venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

 **Community Matters**: The issue was well-documented on GitHub, and community members shared working solutions.
 Both the workaround and the eventual fix came from active community participation.

-**Test Everything**: Always run `terraform plan` before applying changes, especially when dealing with critical infrastructure.
+**Test Everything**: Always run *`terraform plan`* before applying changes, especially when dealing with critical infrastructure.
 It's your best friend for catching potentially destructive operations.

-**Simple Solutions Are Best**: Sometimes the best fix isn't a clever workaround – it's just updating to a version where the problem has been properly solved.
+**Simple Solutions Are Best**: Sometimes the best fix isn't a clever workaround, it's just updating to a version where the problem has been properly solved.

 ## Final Thoughts

 If you're dealing with similar issues around EBS volumes and EC2 instances in Terraform, check your AWS provider version first.
 Version 6.0.0 and later handle these scenarios much better than previous versions.

 It's frustrating when infrastructure tools get in the way of simple operations, but it's also pretty satisfying when a clean fix becomes available.
-Here's to fewer unnecessary instance replacements and more straightforward infrastructure management!
+Here's to fewer unnecessary instance replacements and more straightforward infrastructure management! 🎉

-## Terraform Code Sample For Practice
+## Terraform Code Sample If You Would like to Try yourself

-If you would like ty try this on your lab environment here are example terraform code
+If you would like to try this on your lab environment, I created simple terraform code that could help you to test and understands the behavior better

 - AWS EC2 Instance behavior with provider version 5.8.0 : [venkateshk111/terraform-aws-ec2-5.8.0](https://github.com/venkateshk111/terraform-aws-ec2-5.8.0)
 - AWS EC2 Instance behavior with provider version 6.0.0 : [venkateshk111/terraform-aws-ec2-6.0.0](https://github.com/venkateshk111/terraform-aws-ec2-6.0.0)